PPN Facebook PPN Twitter PPN Instagram

 Foster Education and Communication

 • Collaborate with organizations to bring PANS/PANDAS information to a wider audience and increase understanding.
-This includes our 2022 Town Hall presented in partnership with the IOCDF

 • Host CME accredited webinars

-• Implement educational ads with pediatric organizations, such as the AAP, NAPNAP, and the Pediatric Academic Societies
+• Implement educational ads with pediatric organizations

 • Sponsor CME credits at medical conferences